 - Pretty Decent

 The seats are comfy, while the food served is delicious.
-While on board, you won’t complain since the staffs are friendly and welcoming.
+While onboard, you won’t complain since the staff is friendly and welcoming.

 - Excellent Service and Punctuality